-72. Enbridge is of the view that the EC's NTG Study did not incorporate best practice approaches.
+73. Enbridge is of the view that the EC's NTG Study did not incorporate best practice approaches.
 Consequently, Enbridge and Union Gas recently consulted Navigant Consulting, Inc. and Apex Analytics, LLC (the "Navigant team") to undertake a jurisdictional review to investigate NTG policies and practices, examine recent attribution policy developments, and explore best practices utilized in the consideration, assessment and application of NTG values.
 Their report is submitted in this application at Exhibit B, Tab 6, Schedule 1.

-- 73. The report provides insights regarding the current NTG landscape; information that should inform Ontario stakeholders in relation to NTG in evaluation, program planning, use in measuring progress toward savings targets, and in determining shareholder incentives.
+- 74. The report provides insights regarding the current NTG landscape; information that should inform Ontario stakeholders in relation to NTG in evaluation, program planning, use in measuring progress toward savings targets, and in determining shareholder incentives.
 Included in the Navigant team's findings are case studies of 3 leading jurisdictions: California, Massachusetts and Illinois.
 These jurisdictions were selected because, similar to Ontario, they have a long history of large-scale utility efficiency programs and have addressed many of the same issues regarding NTG brought to the forefront in the 2015 EM&V process.
-Upon review of the Navigant report, it is clear that the NTG study and more broadly the evaluation structure in place to facilitate such a study did not reflect best practice standards in place in leading jurisdictions. - 74.
-The case study review produced some repeated overarching themes and crosscutting findings highlighting best practice approaches to NTG estimation and methods: 29 - In all three cases, structures have been developed that reduce the influence of after-the-fact (i.e., retrospective) application of NTG estimates (neither Massachusetts nor Illinois apply retrospective NTG estimates for determining shareholder incentives and California's new structure has significantly reduced the effect of retrospective application of NTG estimates by utilizing retrospective NTG only for select programs and by making it only one of four factors that are used in incentive determination). - Where the purpose for using net savings has been established as a means of aligning utility goals with ratepayer value, in this context, NTG analysis provides information to inform energy efficiency investment and program planning.
-At the same time experts in these states reported that using net savings puts pressure
+Upon review of the Navigant report, it is clear that the NTG study and more broadly the evaluation structure in place to facilitate such a study did not reflect best practice standards in place in leading jurisdictions. - 75.
+The case study review produced some repeated overarching themes and crosscutting findings highlighting best practice approaches to NTG estimation and methods: 29 - In all three cases, structures have been developed that reduce the influence of after-the-fact (i.e., retrospective) application of NTG estimates (neither Massachusetts nor Illinois apply retrospective NTG estimates for determining shareholder incentives and California's new structure has significantly reduced the effect of retrospective application of NTG estimates by utilizing retrospective NTG only for select programs and by making it only one of four factors that are used in incentive determination).

-29 Net-to-Gross Policies: Cross-Cutting Jurisdictional Review by Navigant Consulting, Inc., and Apex Analytics, December 14, 2017 on the accuracy of NTG evaluation efforts, especially if NTG were to be applied retrospectively to assess savings results and determine shareholder incentives.
-Instead, applying NTG estimates prospectively reduces uncertainty by eliminating the risk of applying retroactively, a different NTG ratio than was assumed in program planning.
+29 Net-to-Gross Policies: Cross-Cutting Jurisdictional Review by Navigant Consulting, Inc., and Apex Analytics, December 14, 2017